Group Communication: Definition, Importance, and Tips for Success

 While group communication provides plenty of benefits, there are specific challenges and barriers to be mindful of when working towards improving group communication.

-Physical barriers — When group members don’t occupy the same physical space, it can pose a potential challenge to group communication.
-Moreover, inadequate communication tools, poor internet or phone connections can also hinder communication quality.
+• Physical barriers — When group members don’t occupy the same physical space, it can pose a potential challenge to group communication.
+Moreover, inadequate communication tools and poor internet or phone connections can also hinder communication quality.

-Cultural barriers — Assumptions, stereotypes, and nonverbal misinterpretations are some of the most common obstacles to successful intercultural communication, as identified by LaRay M. Barna.
+• Cultural barriers — Misunderstanding body language, making assumptions, and relying on stereotypes are still some of the biggest challenges in intercultural communication, as shown in a recent study.
 As the number of international teams increases, organizations need to put more emphasis on overcoming these barriers to perfect cross-cultural communication across their teams.

 For a more in-depth analysis of communication barriers, be sure to check out our ultimate guide: